Daniel arap Moi: Presidency

-When Jomo Kenyatta died on 22 August 1978, Moi became acting president.
+When Jomo Kenyatta died on 22 August 1978, Moi became the acting president.
 Per the Constitution, a special presidential election for the balance of Kenyatta's term was to be held on 8 November, 90 days later.
-However, a Cabinet meeting decided that no-one else was interested in running for president and thus various politicians began campaigning across the country for Moi to be declared unopposed.
+However, a Cabinet meeting decided that no one else was interested in running for presidency, thus various politicians began campaigning across the country for Moi to be declared the president unopposed.
 He was therefore sworn in as the second President of Kenya on 14 October 1978 as a result of the walkover electoral process.

-In the beginning, Moi was popular, with widespread support all over the country.
-He toured the country and came into contact with the people everywhere, which was in great contrast to Kenyatta's imperious style of government from behind closed doors.
+In the beginning, Moi was popular with widespread support all over the country.
+He toured the country and came into contact with the people everywhere, which was in great contrast to Kenyatta's imperious style of leadership from behind closed doors.
 However, political realities dictated that he would continue to be beholden to the system of government that Kenyatta had created and to whose headship he had acceded, including the nearly dictatorial powers vested in his office.
 Despite his popularity, Moi was still unable to fully consolidate his power.
 From the beginning, anti-communism was an important theme of Moi's government; speaking on the new President's behalf, Vice-President Mwai Kibaki bluntly stated, "There is no room for Communists in Kenya."

 On 1 August 1982, lower-level Air Force personnel, led by Senior Private Grade-I Hezekiah Ochuka and backed by university students, attempted a coup d'état to oust Moi.
 The revolt was quickly suppressed by military and police forces commanded by Chief of General Staff Mahamoud Mohamed.
 There may have been two or even three independent groups attempting to seize power at the same time, for differing reasons, but the most serious was led by prominent Kikuyu politicians and members of the police and armed forces.

 Moi took the opportunity to dismiss political opponents and consolidate his power.
 He reduced the influence of Kenyatta's men in the cabinet through a long-running judicial enquiry that resulted in the identification of key Kenyatta men as traitors.
 Moi pardoned them but not before establishing their traitor status in the public view.
 The main conspirators in the coup, including Ochuka, were sentenced to death, marking the last judicial executions in Kenya.
-He appointed supporters to key roles and changed the constitution to formally make KANU the only legally permitted party in the country.
-However, this made little practical difference to the political situation, as all significant opposition parties had been outlawed since 1969.
-Kenya's academics and other intelligentsia did not accept this and educational institutions across the country became the site of movements that sought to introduce democratic reforms.
-However, Kenyan secret police infiltrated these groups and many members moved into exile.
+Moi appointed loyalists to key positions and changed the constitution to formally make KANU the only legally permitted party in the country.
+But this made little difference to the political situation, as all significant opposition parties had been outlawed since 1969.
+Kenya's academics and other intelligentsia did not accept this and educational institutions across the country became sites of movements that sought to introduce democratic reforms.
+However, Kenyan secret police infiltrated these groups and many of their members were exiled.
 Marxism could no longer be taught at Kenyan universities.
 The remaining opposition at home went underground.